openshift/training/beta-4-setup.md

 Remember, you created these users previously.

 The OpenShift configuration is kept in a YAML file which currently lives at `/etc/openshift/master/master-config.yaml`.
-We need to edit the `oauthConfig`'s `identityProviders` stanza so that it looks like the following:
+Ansible was configured to edit the `oauthConfig`'s `identityProviders` stanza so that it looks like the following:

     identityProviders:
     - challenge: true